kid101/EncumbranceDemo/README.md

 # cordacon

-Step 1:
+Step 1: From the Project DIR

-Use **gradle deployNodes** to create the nodes.
+do a **gradle deployNodes** to create the nodes.
+Navigate inside `./build/node/` and runserver

-Step 2:
+Step 2: From the Project DIR
-Do a **gradle createServer**.now execute **./build/node/runserver** to start the server
+Do a **gradle createServer**. to create the BootJar. execute`./build/node/runserver` to start the servers

-Only PartyA has privilege to run the service. so in build/node/PartyA/ you will find 2 foldes.
+Only PartyA has privilege to run the service. so in build/node/PartyA/ you will find 2 folders.
 Cache and Response:
 Cache is the CacheDir where the okHttp Cache is saved.
-Response is the Folder where the BitCoin Readme.txt file gets saved.
+Response is the Folder where the partyList.txt file gets saved.

+Ethereal Service is responsible to get the List of Parties from the outside out.
+To which `Hello` should be sent.

+After downloading the file.
+Flow Loads it and send hello to parties mentioned in the file.